cython/cython/docs/src/quickstart/cythonize.rst

 Because static typing is often the key to large speed gains, beginners often have a tendency to type everything in sight.
-This cuts down on both readability and flexibility.
+This cuts down on both readability and flexibility, and can even slow things down (e.g. by adding unnecessary type checks, conversions, or slow buffer unpacking).
 On the other hand, it is easy to kill performance by forgetting to type a critical loop variable.
 Two essential tools to help with this task are profiling and annotation.
 Profiling should be the first step of any optimization effort, and can